 You can achieve a high chest compression fraction by compressing the chest at a rate of 100-120 times per minute to a depth of at least 2 inches but no more than 2.4 inches for an adult victim, as recommended by the American Heart Association.
 Be sure to allow the chest to fully recoil after each compression to maximize blood flow and oxygen delivery to the heart and vital organs.

 In this blog, we’ll explore various techniques and best practices to help you achieve a high CCF during CPR.
-From minimizing interruptions to ensuring proper hand placement and utilizing advanced equipment, we’ll cover all the important aspects contributing to high chest compression fraction.
-Whether you’re a healthcare professional or a layperson trained in CPR, these insights will help you improve your CPR performance and potentially save more lives.
+From minimizing interruptions to ensuring proper hand placement and utilizing advanced equipment, we’ll cover all the important aspects contributing to a high chest compression fraction and help you understand what is CCF in CPR.
+Whether you’re a healthcare professional or a layperson trained in CPR, these latest resuscitation and emergency response guidelines will help you improve your CPR performance and potentially save more lives.

 Chest Compression Fraction (CCF) is a critical metric in cardiopulmonary resuscitation (CPR) that represents the proportion of time chest compressions are performed during a cardiac arrest resuscitation effort.
 It is calculated by dividing the total time spent delivering chest compressions by the total time of the resuscitation attempt, then multiplying by 100 to express it as a percentage.